goatgirl86/19_Neural_Network/README.md

 ### Compiling, Training, and Evaluating the Model
 **How many neurons, layers, and activation functions did you select for your neural network model, and why?**
-*I tried eight variations of neurons, layers, and activation functions in my model attempts.*  Screenshots of all eight attempts are below (Code Snippets section).
+*I tried eight variations of neurons, layers, and activation functions in my model attempts.
+Screenshots of all eight attempts are below (Code Snippets section).*

 **Were you able to achieve the target model performance?**
-*No, despite trying 8 variations, I was not able to get 75% or greater accuracy.
+*No, despite trying 8 variations, I was not able to get an accuracy of 75% or greater.
 The best I was able to get was 72.70.*
 - Attempt 1: Loss = 0.662, Accuracy = 0.559
 - Attempt 2: Loss = 0.682, Accuracy = 0.601
 - Attempt 3: Loss = 0.623, Accuracy = 0.693